Submit a Review & Earn an Amazon Gift Card

 Navratilova et al (2012) Pain relief produces negative reinforcement through activation of mesolimbic reward-valuation circuitry.
 FASEB J 109 20709 PMID: 23184995

 Do you know of a great paper that uses Naloxone hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.